Crismoc/ess_sd/documents/ess_sd-standards.md

 country level data, and another considering regional data (probably at more than one level, e.g., NUTS-1 and NUTS-2).
-The output data files will be structured in a format easy to read for multiple software, e.g., comma-separated values files, encoded in UTF-8.
+The output data files will be structured in a format easy to read for multiple software, e.g., comma delimited files, encoded in UTF-8.

 ### Country level data